Bio

 Jay Niemann was named assistant defensive line coach and defensive recruiting coordinator in May, 2019.
 Niemann joined the Hawkeye coaching staff after serving as the defensive coordinator and linebackers coach at Rutgers University for three seasons (2016-18).

 Iowa’s defense led the way in 2022, including posting just the second shutout in Iowa’s 35 bowl games.
-The defense led the nation in with seven defensive touchdowns.
+The Hawkeyes won eight games, including five of their final six games.
+The defense led the nation in with seven defensive touchdowns, including two interception return scores in the bowl win.
 Iowa’s defense was in the top 12 in the nation in scoring defense (second), total defense (second), pass efficiency defense (fourth), passing yards per game (sixth), first down defense (10th), third down defense (11th) and rushing defense (12th).

-Four of Iowa’s defensive linemen in 2022 earned All-Big Ten recognition.
-Joe Evans and Lukas Van Ness earned second team honors, while tackles Logan Lee and Noah Shannon were named honorable mention.
-Evans and Shannon will return for a fifth season in 2023, while Lee will be a senior.
+Four linemen in 2022 earned All-Big Ten recognition.
+Lukas Van Ness and Evans garnered second team laurels, while Noah Shannon and Lee were honorable mention.
 Van Ness declared for the 2023 NFL Draft and was selected in the first round by the Green Bay Packers (13th overall selection).

-The Hawkeyes won 10 games in 2021, winning the Big Ten’s West Division title and advancing to the conference championship game.
-Iowa concluded the season with an appearance in the Vrbo Citrus Bowl and was ranked 23rd in the final national rankings.
+The Hawkeyes won 10 games in 2021, winning the Big Ten West Division title and advancing to the conference championship game.
+Iowa concluded the season with an appearance in the Citrus Bowl and was ranked 23rd in the final national rankings.

 Iowa’s defense set a school record and led the nation with 25 interceptions in 2021.
 The defense ranked among national leaders in takeaways (30, third), defensive touchdowns scored (four, seventh), pass efficiency defense (110.5, sixth), turnover margin (0.8, 11th), rushing defense (114.4, 13th), scoring defense (19.2, 13th) and total defense (328.8, 18th).